PiotrJustyna/argon/examples/readme.md

 ## terminal

 Simple "hello, world!" console application.
-Do nuget dependencies, no external containers.
+No nuget dependencies, no external containers.
 To use:

 * `dotnet build`
 * `dotnet run`